-It was originally published as a newspaper article, then subsequently amalgamated with several other offbeat tales and anthologized as “bodies of the dead.”
-Because it first appeared in book form with non-Civil War stories, later editors of his tales overlooked it.
-So, for those of you Civil War buffs with a taste for the bizarre, I republish it here:
+The story first appeared in book form amalgamated with a number of non-Civil War tales, later editors have overlooked it ever since.
+So, for those of you Civil War buffs with a taste for the offbeat and macabre, I republish it here:

 A Cold Night